Ted's Hiking World Nobe Young Falls

 The trailhead is just south of here

 The trail parallels the highway briefly, then turns downhill.
 The nearby falls are distinctly audible.
-Within a few minutes, I spot a lot of boot prints leading straight down the steep slope to the left, so I follow them.
+Within a few minutes, I spot a lot of boot prints leading straight down the steep slope to the left; so I follow them.

-This trail is lightly used Not much water in Nobe Young Creek
+Not much water in Nobe Young Creek

 *